Stone rubbing: Technique

 The paper that has been used by Chinese scholars to transfer the calligraphy from stones is made from plant fiber.
 It can be used in two ways to retrieve the calligraphy.
 One way requires the paper to be dry and then adhered to the stone through a paste made with water and a starch that is made from rice or wheat.
 The paper is then tamped into the engravings on the stone.
 The other technique requires the paper to be wet and tamped into the engravings without a paste.

 After doing either of these techniques, an ink, created through grinding an ink stick and adding water one drop at a time to achieve the ideal consistency, is used to retrieve the calligraphy.
 The ink is stippled on with a cloth filled with the ink.
 The ink covers the paper without sinking into the engravings.
 When the paper is peeled off, the calligraphy engravings come out white, while everything else is black from the ink.

 More commonly, people use butcher paper to create stone rubbings.
-The butcher paper is usually taped on to the stone or grave, which contains the inscription desired, with either masking or paint tape.
-Then, usually, charcoal or crayon is rubbed over the stone or grave, leaving the engravings untouched by the crayon.
-When the butcher paper is removed, the inscriptions should be readable because they are not marked with the crayon.
+The paper is typically taped onto the stone or gravestone with masking or painter's tape, over the desired inscription.
+Charcoal or crayon is then rubbed across the surface, leaving the engravings untouched.
+When the paper is removed, the inscription should be readable because the recessed areas were not marked.

-It can be helpful to clean the stone beforehand, to ensure optimum results.
-A soft brush and water is usually what works best to cleanse the stones.
-One should not use stiff or hard brushes, as they can scratch the stone.
-Also, one should not use cleaning solutions or mild detergents on the stones, as they can damage the stone.
+It can be helpful to clean the stone beforehand with a soft brush and water.
+Stiff brushes and cleaning solutions are generally avoided because they can scratch or damage the stone.

 When stone rubbing, one should be careful with stones that are deteriorating, as they can collapse under pressure.